 In a world driven by innovation and technological advancements, the manufacturing industry has witnessed a remarkable transformation with the emergence of 3D printing technologies.
 One such groundbreaking technique is Direct Metal Laser Sintering, a form of 3D printing that has revolutionized the way we approach complex and precision manufacturing.
-RA-Global, a pioneer in the field, offers cutting-edge Qualitative DMLS 3D Printing that is reshaping industries and pushing the boundaries of what is possible.
+RA-Global, a pioneer in the field, offers cutting-edge qualitative DMLS 3D printing that is reshaping industries and pushing the boundaries of what is possible.

 Direct Metal Laser Sintering is a metal additive manufacturing technology that uses a high-powered laser to melt powdered metal, layer by layer, to create a three-dimensional object.
 DMLS is a highly versatile technology that can be used to create complex metal parts with high accuracy and precision.

-What is Direct metal laser sintering (DMLS)?
+What is direct metal laser sintering (DMLS)?

 Direct Metal Laser Sintering (DMLS), also known as Selective Laser Melting (SLM), is a precise 3D printing technique that uses a laser to fuse metal powders into complex parts.
 Guided by a CAD file, the laser selectively melts the powder, layer by layer, to create accurate parts with excellent surface quality and mechanical properties.